 Keep In Touch

 Continue talking with your child and school staff about managing asthma at school on a regular basis, even if everything is fine at school.
 Talk with the school staff if your child misses school and assignments.
-If your child is up at night with an attack, let the teacher know.
-Your child may be tired and have difficulty concentrating the next day at school.
+If your child is up at night with asthma symptoms, let the teacher know.
+Your child may be tired and have trouble concentrating the next day at school.